 Data collection through machine learning, qualified research, and know-how

 After years of data collection, machine learning using the collected datasets, and creating advanced algorithms, the company issued a major software and hardware update to its machines in 2020.

 Creating a more stable fusion process

-The update consists of improved parameters through know-how, as well as several software improvements.
-The updates strengthen previously performed work and lower the temperature deviations both at the surface of the powder bed and the entire building chamber.
-The upgrades are free of charge and are part of Wematter’s unique business model, which involves renting out the machines as a service.
-That way, the machines get better every day the user operates them instead of the traditional business model where you buy a product which then degrades over time.
+The update consists of improved parameters developed during testing, as well as several software improvements.
+The updates strengthen previously performed work and lower the temperature deviations both at the surface of the powder bed and throughout the entire building chamber.

-“The goal both for the thermal design, the sensor array redesign, as well as the new software updates is to narrow down the deviations in temperature as much as possible.
+“The goal for the thermal design, the sensor array redesign, and the new software updates is to narrow down deviations in temperature as much as possible.
 These improvements create a balanced and stable environment during the fusion, also known as the sintering process.
-This is a requirement for some new materials we are currently researching”, says founder and CEO Robert Kniola.
+This is a requirement for some new materials we are currently researching,” says founder and CEO Robert Kniola.

-As a result of this, Wematter Gravity can process several advanced materials.
-Different grades of PP (polypropylene) or fiber-reinforced polyamides (PA) to mention a few examples.
-Going forward, this makes it possible for Wematter to investigate more high-performance materials.
-For example PEKK (Polyether Ketone Ketone) and PEEK (Polyether Ether Ketone).
+As a result, the Gravity system can process several advanced materials.
+Different grades of PP (polypropylene) or fiber-reinforced polyamides (PA), to mention a few examples.
+Going forward, Wematter is investigating more high-performance materials, such as PEKK (Polyether Ketone Ketone), and PEEK (Polyether Ether Ketone).

 Wematter manufactures advanced office-sized selective laser sintering 3D printers.
 The company exists to accelerate the move towards additive manufacturing by lowering barriers to entry.
 Its innovative 3D-printing SLS technology lets companies quickly prototype ideas, which increases overall design and engineering efficiency.